iamhectorsosa/trpc-basic-starter/README.md

 ## So WIFY by using tRPC?

 What's in it for you using tRPC?
-We barely scratched the surface, here are a list of features?
+We barely scratched the surface, here are a list of features:

 -   Full static typesafety with autocompletion on the client, inputs, outputs and errors.
 -   No code generation, run-time bloat, or build pipeline.